-2 The Second Restatement refers to "fraudulent misrepresentation," rather than "knowing" misrepresentation.
+3 The Second Restatement refers to "fraudulent misrepresentation," rather than "knowing" misrepresentation.
 See Restatement (Second) of Torts § 526.
-However, as the Restatement clarifies, the requirement that a misrepresentation be "fraudulent" "solely" refers to the party's knowledge of misrepresentation.
-Compare id. cmt. a. ("The word 'fraudulent' is here used as referring solely to the maker's knowledge of the untrue character of his representation.
-This element of the defendant's conduct frequently is called 'scienter' by the courts."), with Rossi, 391 F.3d at 1005 ("[T]here must be a demonstration of some actual knowledge of misrepresentation on the part of the copyright owner.").
-It is therefore instructive to examine the Restatement definition of "fraudulent" in construing the meaning of "knowingly."
+However, as the Restatement clarifies, the requirement that a misrepresentation be "fraudulent" refers "solely" to the party's knowledge of misrepresentation.
+See id. cmt. a.
+The Restatement's